- Don't Spam

 Having served his country and brought pride to his parents.
 Jae returned home for a few months whilst he got his life together.
 English and writing had always been Jae’s passion and it was time for him to chase down what future that could lead to.
 He knew that he wanted to play on his strengths but also wanted to find something which allowed him to make others happy, two defining pieces of the person he was.
 His search found him choosing to decline his acceptance to a university in Korea and instead applying for a placement overseas in a journalism and literature course at Evermore University.

 A month later and Jae received his acceptance on the diversity program at Evermore University and began to pack up his life in Korea.
-His family had been shocked and a little disapproving of his choice to immigrate overseas at first but he assured them he would send regular letters home and when he got a well paying job in America he would pay for his parents to fly over and visit him.
+His family had been shocked and a little disapproving of his choice to immigrate overseas at first but he assured them he would send regular letters home and when he got a well-paying job in America he would pay for his parents to fly over and visit him.
 It took a lot of convincing and doubt but eventually they agreed to support his choice and he got on a plane bound for America.

 Stepping out into the airport, Jae didn’t know what the future would hold, but knowing he was in the capital of the supernatural world, he knew for sure that it would be very different to his life back in Seoul.

 Since the moment that Jae tripped over the fallen star in a park late one night, Hanseol has been a constant in his life.
 From the friend he didn't know he needed to something so much more.
 Hanseol challenged Jae to question every single aspect of his life and brought out the best parts in him he didn't even know he had.
-He cares for the celestial deeply and will protect him at all costs.
+He loves the celestial deeply and will protect him at all costs.

 Jae turned to Donovan when he decided he wanted to be a part of the dhampir community in Evermore, he acts are somewhat of a mentor to Jae and helps him with his training.
 Jae looks up to Donovan as an older brother type figure and often tries to mimic his confidence and attitude to varying degrees of success.